-A perfect cake to serve for that romantic Valentine dinner or any special occasion.
+A perfect cake to serve after that romantic Valentine dinner or any special occasion.
 My Nordic Ware cake pan added that extra special elegant touch.

 I filled the centre of my cake with a combination or fresh berries and bananas, which added a nice contrast of flavour to the rich chocolate.
 Use any of your favourite fresh fruit and a dollop of whipped cream.